micos20/ENRON_fraud-detection/README.md

 - *./data*:            Folder containing initial dataset
 - *./tester.py*:     Provides functions to to validate ML models and to read and dump classifiers and data

+List of external references: N/A

+---

+I hereby confirm that this submission is my work.
+I have cited above the origins of any parts of the submission that were taken from Websites, books, forums, blog posts, github repositories, etc.

+January 2021, Michael Wrzos